Ghost Town Village: Folklore

 The lost sheep of Uncle Dan Carpenter will never be found.
 The land to build the park was purchased from a local land owner named Uncle Dan Carpenter in 1960.
 The story is told that R.B.
-Coburn had overheard a story of Uncle Dan Carpenter loosing his sheep in a large cavern on top of Buck Mountain.
+Coburn had overheard a story of Uncle Dan Carpenter losing his sheep in a large cavern on top of Buck Mountain.
 R.B. approached Carpenter so he could show him the caverns.
 R.B.
 Coburn thought it would be a tourist draw to add mountain cavern tours along with his idea of a western town.
 They attempted to find them again but when they got to the general area where he had heard his sheep crying, the land had closed up and no cavern entrance was found.
-Since the parks construction in 1960, this very same area of land continues to collapse between the Indian Village and the main Frontier Town which was later named Mountain Town.
+Since the park's construction in 1960, this very same area of land continues to collapse between the Indian Village and the main Frontier Town which was later named Mountain Town.
 Starting in 1960, R.B.
 Coburn began filling in the area between the two entertainment sections and eventually paved over making it a stable area to place rides.
-Even as recent as 2007, the park experienced a minor landslide from this paved area of the amusement rides.
-The existing retaining wall that holds up this paved area was rebuilt with great care and with experienced contractors.
+Even as recently as 2007, the park experienced a minor landslide from this paved area of the amusement rides.
+The existing retaining wall that holds up this paved area was rebuilt with great care by experienced contractors.
 Then in 2010, the park experienced a major landslide and collapse of the retaining wall.
 Some people have discounted this story as folklore and others think this is due to the caverns swallowing up land mass slowly after rainfalls.